 The County has developed and installed two DSWMAR projects to date, one in Aptos and another in Live Oak.
-The County installed dry wells in Aptos at Polo Grounds County Park that became operational in 2012 to add an estimated 19 acre-feet per year to the local shallow groundwater aquifer.
+The County installed dry wells in Aptos at Polo Grounds County Park became operational in 2012 and are estimated to add 19 acre-feet per year to the local shallow groundwater aquifer.
 In Live Oak, dry wells were installed and became operational at Brommer Street County Park in 2015 to add an estimated one acre-foot per year to the local shallow groundwater aquifer.
-The Polo Grounds project was accomplished with planning and funding through the Integrated Regional Water Management (IRWM) program and the Live Oak project was completed with IRWM and stormwater grant funding.
+The Polo Grounds project was accomplished with planning and funding through the Integrated Regional Water Management (IRWM) program and the Live Oak project was completed with IRWM and storm water grant funding.

 Eight potential future sites were screened in 2018.
 Three of these eight potential sites were identified for further investigation, and one was eliminated after borings showed depth to groundwater too shallow to provide adequate conditions for recharge at that location.
 The two remaining sites are still under investigation.
-Time-table for development and expected benefits to groundwater recharge at these or any other potential future DSWMAR project sites are not available and would be speculative at this time

-DSWMAR projects are expected to recharge shallow groundwater aquifers.
-Future projects of small to medium scale would be installed where feasible to capture storm water and recharge more shallow zones of aquifers through surface spreading or construction of dry wells.
-Existing projects in Live Oak and Aptos use recorded local rainfall observations and project design parameters to estimate project recharge rates.
+Time-table for development and expected benefits to groundwater recharge at these or any other potential future DSWMAR project sites are not available and would be speculative at this time projects in Live Oak and Aptos use recorded local rainfall observations and project design parameters to estimate project recharge rates.
 Future DSWMAR projects would likely be designed to more accurately measure recharge rates to the groundwater aquifer.
 The expected benefit from each project would vary based on both project design parameters and the amount/timing of storm water runoff.
 Benefits are evaluated using the existing monitoring well network and data management systems to compare groundwater levels over time.
 Time-table for accrual of expected benefits to groundwater recharge for potential future DSWMAR projects is not currently available and would be speculative at this time.